SAEON/seacrifog/README.md

 ```

 #### Configure the API to re-create the database on startup
-This is false by default
+This is false by default (for obvious reasons!)
 ```sh
 echo FORCE_DB_RESET=true > .env
 ```